Python API¶

 Save Workbook

-keyword or the newly created workbook will be deleted upon Bot completion.Note: The filename must be set in either the
+keyword or the newly created workbook will be deleted upon robot completion.Note: The file name/path must be set in either the

 Create Workbook